ArshSingh02/ecg-temp-ble-project/README.md

 * Functions should be short and do one thing.
 They should return an exit code that is checked in the calling function, indicating success or failure.
 * MACROS!
 Avoid hard-coded values in your code.
 * Use structs to organize related data.
-* Use libraries for code that could be re-used in other projects.
+* Use libraries for code that is self-contained.
 * Use the `LOGGING` module to log errors, warnings, information and debug messages.
 * You should not have any compiler/build warnings.
-The CI script will build against `v2.6.2` of the Zephyr SDK; using `v2.7.0` will cause build errors related to the SMF module.
+The CI script will build against `v2.9.0` of the Zephyr SDK.

 ## Firmware Functional Specifications